babashka/babashka/README.md

 - It uses [sci](https://github.com/borkdude/sci) for interpreting Clojure.
 Sci implements only a subset of Clojure.
-- Execution time of longer running programs may be slower.
 - External libraries are not available (although you may use `load-file` for loading external scripts).